 Heading back to the car, Giles located the crossbow and removed it from where it had wedged between the center console and dashboard.
 He reset the stake on the spring and unhooked the safety.
 Stepping away from the car, he began to follow the tracks in the snow.

 Back in the car, Dawn’s phone lay on the floor among the shattered glass.
 Two bars appeared next to the signal icon.

-He moved on, until the flicker of a light became visible at the end of a lane.
-As he rounded the corner, the area brightened up from the light of a large industrial drum that housed a small fire.
+He moved on until a flicker of a light became visible at the end of a lane.
+As he rounded the corner, the area brightened up from the light of a large industrial drum housing a small fire.
 Adjacent to the drum was a blue freight container, its sliding door half open and emitting more light from within.

-Giles approached cautiously, keeping his finger on the crossbow's release.
+Giles approached cautiously, keeping his finger on the crossbow’s release.
 When he reached the door, he peered inside.
-To the right were several crates lined up together like a table and chairs.
-A candle was flickering away on one of the crates.
+To the right were several crates lined up together, like a table and chairs.
+A candle flickered away on one of the crates.
 To the right was…

 Giles charged forward to where Dawn lay on an old rusted cot.
 Her face was bloody from a few gashes, and her breathing was ragged.
 He placed his hand to her neck, detecting a weak pulse.
 Setting down the crossbow, Giles removed his jacket and placed it over Dawn’s shivering body.

-Behind him the sliding door opened fully, and a large demon stepped in; it was the same one that had scratched Dawn's car door.
+Behind him, the sliding door opened fully, and a large demon stepped in, the same one that had scratched Dawn’s car door.
 Giles stepped in front of Dawn and reached for the crossbow, raising it before the eight-foot demon could close in on him.

 Giles leveled the crossbow on the demon’s red eyes and said, “Don’t come any closer!”